-The Cultural Heritage Acts in Queensland have failed the Wangan and Jagalingou People, and many other Aboriginal and Torres Strait Islander Peoples.
-Currently these Acts simply allow 'developers' a smooth ride to gain their approvals without meaningful consultation with the Traditional Owners for Country and without sufficient accountability when acting illegally.
+The Cultural Heritage Acts in Queensland have failed the Wangan and Jagalingou People, and many other Aboriginal and Torres Strait Islander People.
+Currently these Acts simply allow developers a smooth ride to gain their approvals without meaningful consultation with the Traditional Owners for Country and without sufficient accountability when acting illegally.

-The management and protection of cultural heritage should be in the hands of First Nations peoples, and not in the hands of the State or developers.
-I join the Wangan and Jagalingou People in calling for the following reforms, that are needed at a minimum to improve the protection of cultural heritage in Queensland:
+The management and protection of cultural heritage should be in Traditional Owners hands, and not in the hands of the State or developers.
+The following reforms are required to improve the protection of cultural heritage in Queensland:

-- Amend the definition of 'Aboriginal party' so that traditional owners with cultural connection to Country can be involved in consultation and negotiation processes, regardless of their status as a native title party. - Create greater enforcement powers for First Nations, so that they are not reliant on the State to protect their cultural heritage if it is in imminent danger of harm or destruction. - Establish an independent decision-making body, led by First Nations, that is responsible for dispute resolution and mediation, and for assessing who the right people to speak for Country are.
+- Amend the definition of 'Aboriginal party' so that traditional owners with cultural connection to Country can be involved in consultation and negotiation processes, regardless of their status as a native title party. - Create greater enforcement powers for First Nations, so that they aren't reliant on the State to protect their cultural heritage if it is in imminent danger of harm or destruction. - Establish an independent First Nations-led decision-making body that is responsible for dispute resolution and mediation, and for assessing who the right people to speak for Country are.